 “You don’t have anything if you don’t have the stories.” --Old Betonie in Leslie Marmon Silko’s CEREMONY

-Our NEH-funded project seeks to "tribesource" dozens of educational films about the Native peoples of the Southwestern U.S. and (new!)
-Southern California.
-These works derive from the American Indian Film Gallery a collection awarded to the University of Arizona in 2011.
+Our NEH-funded project seeks to "tribesource" educational films about the Native peoples of the Southwestern U.S. These works derive from the American Indian Film Gallery a collection awarded to the University of Arizona in 2011.
 Most of the films were made in the mid-20th century and reflect mainstream cultural attitudes of the day.
 Often the narration pronounces meaning that is inaccurate or disrespectful, but the visual narratives are for the most part quite remarkable.
 At this historical distance, many of these films have come to be understood by both cultural insiders and outside scholars as documentation of cultural practices and lifeways—and, indeed, languages—that are receding as practitioners and speakers pass on.

 Each film in this project will be streamed with at least one alternate narration from within the culture.
 This aspect of the project allows for identification of people, places, practices, vocabulary and stories that might otherwise be lost, as well as providing a significantly richer, community-based narration for each film, thereby taking a small step toward cultural repatriation of content.